pyvoxel/pyvoxel/docs/source/user_guide.rst

 Image I/O
 =========================

-voxel provides data readers and writers to allow you to read/write image data stored in NIfTI and DICOM standards.
+Voxel provides data readers and writers to allow you to read/write image data stored in NIfTI and DICOM standards.
 These I/O tools create or write from the voxel image class :class:`MedicalVolume`.

 For example to load a DICOM image series, which has multiple echos, with each echo corresponding to a volume,